BenD780x9/Klipper-for-Ender_3_v2/README.md

     A. In Settings, go to Serial Connection and add `/tmp/printer` to Additional serial ports.
 Once you save, \
        in the same menu choose `/tmp/printer` under Serial Port.

+    B. Under Behavior, select `Cancel any ongoing prints but stay connected to the printer`.

+    C. If everything is good, you should see `/tmp/printer` in the main connection page and you should be able to connect. \
+       If you go to Terminal and type `status` you should get back an error about config files. \
+       This means you're communicating with the printer's new firmware!

+7. Now we want to configure the firmware for the Ender 3 v2. \
+   This is the equivalent of Marlin's `configuration.h` but you don't have to recompile firmware to change anything!
+It's pretty slick.